abhishekakade/terms-in-dev/readme.md

 #### Tell, Don't Ask!
 (TDA Principle) -

-This principle tells that we should not ask object about their state, make decision and only then tell them what to do.
+This principle tells that we should not ask objects about their state, make decision and only then tell them what to do.
 Rather we should send commands.
 Send commands to objects and you will get clean code which is easy to maintain and flexible enough to add new features.

 ---